eguvenc/framework_old/docs/database/README.md

 Generates a delete SQL string and runs the query.
 $this->db->delete('mytable', array('id' => $id));

 The first parameter is the table name, the second is the where clause.
-You can also use the where() or or_where() functions instead of passing the data to the second parameter of the function:
+You can also use the where() or orWhere() functions instead of passing the data to the second parameter of the function:
 $this->db->where('id', $id);
 $affected_rows = $this->db->delete('mytable');
 echo $affected_rows;  // 1